-- Twenty states in Nigeria recorded cult violence in 2022.
-Fifteen of the states across the affected states, with Lagos and its neighbor, Ogun, recording the good number of cult societies, including the Aiye and Eiye confraternities, the two most notorious groups in the region.
-Clashes between both groups were reported in Lagos Mainland, Kosofe, Badagry, Ikorodu, Ojo, Alimosho and Shomulu LGAs in Lagos State and Ijebu North, Ijebu Ode, Shagamu, Obafemi Awolowo, Abeokuta North and South LGAs in Ogun State. - who were commissioned to tackle cultism in Awka and its surroundings.
-On February 02, 2022, over 10 mourners were thus shot dead in Ebenebe - · Across three states in the South-South, dominant cult groups, i.e. the territorial expansion.
+Twenty states in Nigeria recorded cult violence in 2022.
+Fifteen of the states are in the south while 5 are in the north.
+Over 301 fatalities were recorded across the affected states, with Lagos and its neighbor, Ogun, recording the highest number of deaths.
+Both states, located in the South West, harbor a good number of cult societies, including the Aiye and Eiye confraternities, the two most notorious groups in the region.
+Clashes between both groups were reported in Lagos Mainland, Kosofe, Badagry, Ikorodu, Ojo, Alimosho and Shomulu LGAs in Lagos State and Ijebu North, Ijebu Ode, Shagamu, Obafemi Awolowo, Abeokuta North and South LGAs in Ogun State.

+Four out of the five states in the South East recorded fatalities from cult violence.
+Anambra State was the most affected with 32 deaths, especially around Awka.
+Victims included rival cult members, civilians and vigilantes who were commissioned to tackle cultism in Awka and its surroundings.
+On February 02, 2022, over 10 mourners were thus shot dead in Ebenebe community in Awka North LGA by suspected cultists.

+Across three states in the South-South, dominant cult groups, i.e. the Icelanders, Ka Klux Klan (KKK), and Degbam, fight over supremacy and territorial expansion.
 They also target government anti-cult establishments in a bid to evade arrests and go after rival members.
-Delta State recorded the
+Delta State recorded the highest number of fatalities from cult violence (20), followed by Rivers (16) and Akwa Ibom (13).